rethinkdb/rethinkdb/test/rql_test/README.md

 sudo npm install -g mocha
 ```

 You also need `twisted` library for Python, with OpenSSL support.
-You might get it from your system's repositories or install it using `pip` (make sure you install it for correct Python version):
+Many systems have these installed, but if not they can be installed using `pip` (make sure you install it for correct Python version):

 ```
-pip install twisted
+sudo pip install twisted
-pip install pyopenssl
+sudo pip install pyopenssl
 ```

 ### Basic Usage